Crossfire MkI: A Creature from the AWB Lagoon

 What is the Crossfire MkI?

-The Crossfire MkI is a rare combination firearm featuring a 12-gauge shotgun barrel over a 5.56mm rifle barrel.
-It was designed as a pump-action weapon to navigate U.S. firearm legislation during the Assault Weapons Ban era.
+The Crossfire MkI is a unique combination firearm featuring a 12-gauge shotgun barrel positioned above a 5.56x45mm NATO (.223 Remington) rifle barrel.
+It was designed during the U.S. Assault Weapons Ban era and produced by Crossfire LLC and Special Service Arms Mfg.
+Inc.

-What were the main design features of the Crossfire MkI?
+What were the main design challenges of the Crossfire MkI?

 Related News